inivekin/abosa/abosa.typ

 are all thats left in coward caves,
 I've chosen tae suffer the known.
-... 'til worry o higher degrees start wearing awa fissured plates, swapping odds o bayesian lieklies that's pressuring tae unknown fates.
+... 'til worry o higher degrees is wearing at my fissured plates, tae swap the odds o bayes' lieklies, inciting me tae unknown fates.
 Befriending shadows on the wall, pretending comfort's what I felt nae stopped the magma curtain call